MNANDO/SMQ/README.md

 ## App startup and initialization
 > To begin working on the application and to get the project initialized, utilize the following command in the root directory of the repository:
 > ``` docker-compose up --build ```

+## Viewing the application
+> The application will be hosted at localhost:3050